gurgenyegoryan/crypto-news/QUICK_FIX_GUIDE.md

 ## 📋 Environment Variables to Check

-Make sure these are set in your `.env` or docker-compose:
+Make sure these are set in your `.env` or docker compose:

 ```env
 DATABASE_URL=postgresql://user:pass@postgres:5432/cryptomonitor